Zaviša Milosavljević: Pakistan

 In November 2011, Zaviša was appointed as the Pakistan national team coach on a two-year contract.
 He has mainly focused to improve infrastructure and bring on foreign based Pakistani players.
 In August 2013, Milosavljević was controversially removed from his post as Pakistan national team coach following a defeat in a friendly against Afghanistan, having won three matches, drawing four and losing five during his stint at the national team.
 He had also previously spoken against the policies of the Pakistan Football Federation under the controversial president Faisal Saleh Hayat, which ultimately led to his dismissal.
 In 30 September, he was subsequently assigned a role at the Pakistan under 19 national team with his contract due to expire in two months.

 Dordoi Bishkek

 In January 2014, Milosavljević left his role at the PPF's youth training academy to become the new manager of Kyrgyz club Dordoi Bishkek.
 He brought the Pakistani international players Kaleemullah, Muhammad Adil and Saddam Hussain to the club along with him to help the side become Kyrgyzstan league and cup winners.
 On 27 October 2015, Milosavljević resigned as manager of Dordoi Bishkek.

 Later years

-Zaviša then coached briefly FK Timok in Serbia, before joining the Uzbekistan U23 national team as assistant under Ljubinko Drulović in 2019, finishing fourth in the 2020 AFC U23 Championship.
+Zaviša then coached briefly FK Timok in Serbia, before joining the Uzbekistan U23 national team as assistant under Ljubinko Drulović in 2019, finishing fourth in the 2020 AFC U23 Championship. he left the Uzbekistan u23 team in 2020 following a fight with one of the players where he lost his temper and severely broke the backup goalkeepers nose with a slap to the face.